 - Vomiting or coughing up blood.

-Other than automotive accidents, internal bleeding can also be caused by slip and fall injuries, falls from heights, and object strikes, which are a common hazard on construction sites.
-In some cases, profuse bleeding can occur with minimal trauma to no trauma at all.
-Medication errors involving blood-thinning (anticoagulant) medications can greatly increase the patient’s risk of hemorrhage.
-Even when these medications are used properly, the risk cannot be eliminated entirely.
-The National Library of Medicine warns that something as simple as blowing your nose too hard could cause bleeding while you are taking Xarelto (rivaroxaban), Coumadin/Jantoven (warfarin), or other prescription blood thinners.
+Other than automotive accidents, internal bleeding can also be caused by slip and fall injuries, falls from heights, and object strikes, a common hazard on construction sites.
+In some cases, profuse bleeding can occur with minimal or no trauma.
+Medication errors involving blood-thinning (anticoagulant) medications can significantly increase the patient’s risk of hemorrhage.
+The risk cannot be eliminated even when these medications are used properly.
+The National Library of Medicine warns that something as simple as blowing your nose too hard could cause bleeding while taking Xarelto (rivaroxaban), Coumadin/Jantoven (warfarin), or other prescription blood thinners.

 How is Internal Hemorrhaging Treated?

 While internal bleeding sometimes stops, you should never gamble on this outcome.
 Without swift medical intervention, continued bleeding can cause the patient to go into shock, lose consciousness, enter a coma, and die.
 Only a doctor can decide what sort of treatment is needed.
 Unless the internal injury and resulting blood loss are minor, a surgeon will probably need to repair the torn or damaged tissue to stop the bleeding.
 The type of surgery required will depend on which organ or area of the body is affected.
 Potential surgical procedures the patient may need to undergo include:

 - Craniotomy – In medical terminology, the suffix “-otomy” means creating an incision.
 “Cranio-” refers to the skull.
 Therefore, a craniotomy is a small hole or incision made in the skull.
-The purpose of a craniotomy (or related procedure) is to relieve the pressure that builds up as blood pools and accumulates within the affected area.
+A craniotomy (or related procedure) aims to relieve the pressure that builds up as blood pools and accumulates within the affected area.

 - Exploratory Laparotomy – A laparotomy involves making a large incision in the abdomen.
 The surgeon can then enter through the incision to access the patient’s abdominal cavity, which houses the stomach, liver, pancreas, gallbladder, small intestine, large intestine (colon), kidneys, spleen, and other organs.